LoginRadius/engineering-portal/content/password-secure/index.md

 }
 ```

-**Some popular encryption methods :** Most of people use following algorithms for hashing passwords, explaining all algorithms is out of scope of this blog.
+**Some popular encryption methods:** Most of people use following algorithms for hashing passwords, explaining all algorithms is out of scope of this blog.
 I am adding reference URLs for more reading.
 I am adding only strong hashing algorithms

 1. [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2)
 2. [bcrypt](http://en.wikipedia.org/wiki/Bcrypt)